Jahkeele Marshall-Rutty: CF Montréal

 In August 2024, he was traded to rivals CF Montréal in exchange for $850,000 in General Allocation Money, with add-ons up to a total of $1.3 million with Toronto retaining a sell-on clause.
 In 15 appearances with the club, Marshall-Rutty did not score a goal.

 Loan to Charlotte FC

 In April 2025, Marshall-Rutty was loaned to fellow MLS side Charlotte FC for the remainder of the 2025 season.
+At the end of the season, Charlotte announced the loan did not include an option to buy and he would be returning to CF Montréal.

 International career

-Marshall-Rutty received his first international call-up to the Canada national under-15 team for the 2019 CONCACAF Boys' Under-15 Championship.
+Marshall-Rutty received his first international call-up to the Canada National under-15 team for the 2019 CONCACAF Boys' Under-15 Championship.

 In January 2021, he received his first call-up to the senior national team for a team camp, becoming the youngest player to ever be called up to the senior team, breaking the record of Alphonso Davies by five days.
-In August 2025, Marshall-Rutty would be called up to the for a pair of friendlies against Romania and Wales in September.
+In August 2025, Marshall-Rutty was called up to the for a pair of friendlies against Romania and Wales in September.